 - At 32 A or above, it will trip within 1 to 5 seconds or sooner if it crosses the 60 C threshold.

 As a safety precaution, if the entire circuit trips, the connected equipment will all be disabled.
 The USB ports and the Access Point hardware will continue to operate.
 In this state, the unit will no longer be cloud manageable for the ports as they are all disabled via the breaker.
 You will need to physically reset the MP60 by using the Reset button on the device, located next to the power cable receptacle.
 See this article for a hardware diagram of the MP60.

 Q: What is the difference between a circuit breaker (Trip) and surge protector (Surge)?

-A: Circuit breaker is based upon current limitations, and surge protection is based on voltage.
-Circuit breaker prevents pulling too much current or shorting the circuit, while surge protection prevents large voltage spikes from entering the devices.
+A: Circuit breakers interrupt power when the electrical current exceeds a certain threshold, whereas surge protection provides voltage overload protection.
+Circuit breakers prevent too much current from being pulled or short-circuiting from occurring, while surge protection prevents large voltage spikes from entering the devices.

 Q: Can the MP60 be configured with SNMP?

 A: No, There is no SNMP on the MP60.